grtn91/gsx-profile-manager/README.md

 ## ⚠️ Warning: Early Alpha Version

-🚧 This is a **very early alpha version**, and there are known issues! 🚧
+🚧 This is a **very early alpha version**, and issues are expected! 🚧

-- **IMPORTANT:** Activating a profile currently **flushes the entire GSX Virtuali folder**, instead of adding symlinks to existing files.
 - Use with caution and **back up your GSX profiles** before testing.

 ![alt text](https://github.com/grtn91/gsx-profile-manager/blob/master/public/screenshot-new.png "Screenshot of App")